 The Prime Minister, Justin Trudeau, today issued the following statement on Eid al-Fitr:

-“Tonight at sunset, Muslims in Canada and around the world will celebrate Eid al-Fitr and mark the end of the holy month of Ramadan.
+“Tonight at sunset, Muslims in Canada and around the world will celebrate Eid al-Fitr, which marks the end of the holy month of Ramadan.

-“On behalf of our family, Sophie and I offer our heartfelt wishes for health and happiness to all those celebrating Eid al-Fitr.
+“On behalf of our family, Sophie and I wish a blessed and peaceful Eid to all those celebrating here at home and around the world.